 GIFTS GIVEN DIRECTLY TO NEH

 Although donors are encouraged to give their gifts to the applicant or recipient, there may be reasons, such as tax considerations, for donors to give gifts directly to NEH.
 In such cases, the donor's transmittal letter to NEH should clearly indicate that the gift is made to NEH for a particular project and that the gift is to be matched by NEH.
 Checks should be made payable to the National Endowment for the Humanities and should be forwarded with a transmittal letter to the Donations Section of the NEH Office of Grant Management, 400 7th Street, SW, Washington, DC 20506.
 Gifts that are given directly to NEH become federal funds dedicated to the particular project once they are accepted by the Chairman of NEH.

 For federal income tax purposes, funds donated to NEH are deductible as charitable contributions pursuant to Section 959(a) of Title 20 of the U.S. Code.

-Funds donated to applicants or grant recipients are not covered by this section of the U.S. Code but may be deductible under provisions of the Internal Revenue Code.
-When a gift to a grantee would not be deductible, the project could be supported through a gift made directly to NEH (refer to Gifts Given Directly to NEH).
+Funds donated to applicants or recipients are not covered by this section of the U.S. Code but may be deductible under provisions of the Internal Revenue Code.
+When a gift to a recipient would not be deductible, the project could be supported through a gift made directly to NEH (refer to Gifts Given Directly to NEH).